Craft and design projects in Denmark and abroad

 Purpose of the program

-The programme aims to promote artistic quality in the development and understanding of – as well as innovation in – contemporary Danish craft and design.
-From its pool, the Committee for Craft and Design Project Funding supports the production, presentation and all forms of communication (oral, written, visual, digital, and print) of the work of Danish craftspeople and designers to appropriate audiences, including travel and accommodation costs for specific exhibitions and projects.
+- Presentation and all forms of communication (oral, written, visual, digital, and print) of the work of Danish craftspeople and designers to appropriate audiences, including travel and accommodation costs for specific exhibitions and projects

-Funding for the production of new works for exhibitions, fairs, and shows in Denmark and abroad.
-Funding for setting up business and international collaboration on the production of new types of Danish products which help establish the specific identity and profile of craft and design.
+- Setting up business and international collaboration on the production of new types of Danish products which help establish the specific identity and profile of craft and design

 Remuneration for craftspeople and designers

-Established exhibition venues, museums, and galleries are encouraged to provide proper remuneration for craftspeople and designers involved in setting up exhibitions in their venues.
+Established exhibition venues, museums, and galleries are encouraged to provide proper remuneration for craftspeople and designers for their work before, during and after exhibitions.
+For example for participating in meetings, setting up and taking down exhibitions and for participation within PR and dissemination/communication.
 Funding to cover these set-up costs should be applied for along with the funding application for the exhibition.
-Read more about the exhibit fee programme on our website (in Danish).

 How your application will be evaluated?